J D Wetherspoon (OTCMKTS:JDWPY) Reaches New 12-Month High at $46.93

-J D Wetherspoon plc (OTCMKTS:JDWPY – Get Free Report) shares hit a new 52-week high on Monday .
-The company traded as high as $46.93 and last traded at $46.93, with a volume of 0 shares changing hands.
+J D Wetherspoon plc (OTCMKTS:JDWPY – Get Free Report) hit a new 52-week high during mid-day trading on Monday .
+The stock traded as high as $46.93 and last traded at $46.93, with a volume of 0 shares trading hands.
 The stock had previously closed at $46.93.

 J D Wetherspoon Price Performance